Frequently Asked Questions

 Yes, many flat roofs are suitable.
 We assess the roof type, structure, and orientation during our free consultation to determine the best setup.

-Without a battery, your solar PV system will automatically shut off during a power outage for safety reasons.
-If you have a battery, you may still have limited power depending on its capacity and what’s connected.
+During a powercut, your solar PV system will automatically shut off for safety reasons.
+If you frequently have power outages, we can install a changeover switch, which coupled with a battery, will deliver limited power depending on its capacity and what’s connected.

 Most high-quality solar PV panels today are 18% to 22% efficient.
 That means they convert around one-fifth of sunlight into usable electricity.
 Our climate actually helps maintain their efficiency, as panels operate better in cooler temperatures.